-Mulch acts as a barrier and keeps the soil free form fungal diseases that destroy the lower tomato leaves.
+Mulch acts as a barrier and keeps the soil free from fungal diseases that destroy the lower tomato leaves.
 To save your tomato plants from rain damage, just slide in all the organic trash into your garden i.e. tea bags, eggshells, grass clippings, decaying leaves, compost, etc.

 You can opt for either of the two; organic or inorganic mulch.
 The organic mulch is, however, preferable as it not only saves the soil from rain but also releases various nutrients into the soil upon decomposition.
 It also protects the soil from losing all the nutrients when hit by heavy rains.
 You can avoid the cold damage caused by heavy rain by adding a 3-inch thick mulch layer around the root area of your dear tomato plant.

 Heavy and constant rainfall can washout all the soil-nutrients leaving it infertile and unproductive.
 The growth of tomato plants should be constantly monitored during the rainy season to avoid any nutrition deficiency.
-In case you observe a stunted growth, use foliar feedings to compensate for the lost nutrients.
+In case you observe stunted growth, use foliar feedings to compensate for the lost nutrients.
 This helps the plant intake the required nutrients through liquid fertilizers when the soil is too saturated.

 Promote air circulation

 During the rainy season regularly prune the lower and diseased leaves to promote airflow.
 Pruning will also minimize the lower leave contact with the soil.
 Make sure to throw the diseased leaves right away before the disease spreads.